Start My Answer

 • Three-year statute of limitations for oral debts and open debts(i.e. no written contracts)

-• Five-year statute of limitations on credit card debts, mortgage debts, and medical debts, and written debts (i.e. written contracts involved)
+• Five-year statute of limitations on credit card debts, mortgage debts, medical debts, auto loan debts, and other written debts (i.e. written contracts involved)

 • Seven-year statute of limitations on State tax debts